howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-For the `/new` route we just return the links that we received from the query, as before.
-That's because we're already passing `orderBy` to the query so we get ordered data back.
-Our server doesn't support sorting by votes however, so on the `/top` route we manually sort links by how many votes they have.
+Here, for the `/new` route the memo hook is returning the links from the query without changes, as before.
+That's because the `orderBy` argument on the query already asks for ordered data for this route.
+The server doesn't support sorting by votes however, so on the `/top` route the links are manually sorted by how many votes they have.

 ### What are urql's request policies about?

-Back when we've created the `CreateLink` page, you saw how we didn't get any feedback in the UI when creating a new link, apart from being redirected to the homepage.
+Back when you've created the `CreateLink` page, you saw how the UI doesn't give any feedback when creating a new link, apart from redirecting to the homepage.
 Any links that are created in the app aren't immediately shown on the `/new/1` route.

 This is because a normalized cache cannot relate the newly created link that your GraphQL API sends back with the queries in `LinkList`.
 Instead it only shows the stale, outdated data it knows about.